citrix/terraform-provider-citrixadc/README.md

 * `username` - This is the user name to access to NetScaler.
 Defaults to `nsroot` unless environment variable `NS_LOGIN` has been set
 * `password` - This is the password to access to NetScaler.
 Defaults to `nsroot` unless environment variable `NS_PASSWORD` has been set
 * `endpoint` - (Required) Nitro API endpoint in the form `http://<NS_IP>/` or `http://<NS_IP>:<PORT>/`.
 Can be specified in environment variable `NS_URL`
+* `sslverify` - This controls SSL Verification.
+Set to `false` to disable SSL verification.
+Defaults to `true`.
+Can be specified in environment variable `NS_SSLVerify`.

 The username, password and endpoint can be provided in environment variables `NS_LOGIN`, `NS_PASSWORD` and `NS_URL`.